strawberry-code/comet-ts/CONTEXT.md

         4. Implemented `EmployeeListScreen` and `EmployeeDetailScreen` (Add/Edit).
         5. Integrated Employee routes into `AppRouter` and added a tile to `HomeScreen`.
         6. Added logging to data source and repository layers.
+        7. Fixed `Undefined name 'appDatabaseProvider'` error by creating `lib/core/providers/database_provider.dart` and updating imports in `project_providers.dart` and `employee_providers.dart`.
+        8. Adjusted navigation in `EmployeeDetailScreen` to use `context.go('/employees')` for back, cancel, and after successful save/update.

 *   **2025-08-17:**
-    *   **What:** Ongoing work on Project Budget field.
+    *   **What:** Completed Project Budget field implementation.
     *   **Why:** To define budget in EURO (€) with two decimal places.
     *   **How:**
         1. Modified `ProjectDetailScreen` to handle decimal budget input and conversion to/from cents.
+        2. Updated `ProjectListScreen` to display budget in Euros with two decimal places.

 ## Project State

 This section helps to regain the project state.

 *   **Current Milestone:** Milestone 1: Core workflow.
-*   **Last Action:** Ongoing work on Project Budget field (decimal and Euro).
+*   **Last Action:** Completed Project Budget field implementation and fixed Employee navigation issues.
 *   **Next Action:**
-    1. Complete Project Budget field implementation (update `ProjectListScreen` for Euro display).
-    2. Test Project CRUD functionality with new budget field.
+    1. Test Project CRUD functionality with new budget field.
-    3. Test Employee CRUD functionality.
+    2. Test Employee CRUD functionality.
-    4. Address any remaining UI/UX issues (e.g., back button animation).
+    3. Implement Allocation screen with validation (from Sprint 1).